 In a nutshell, the Feynman technique (or method, rather; a technique generally uses a tool!) is what the character Niels Bohr, in Michael Freyn’s play Copenhagen, repeatedly exhorts Werner Heisenberg to do: explain things in such a way that Margrethe, Bohr’s wife, would understand.
 If you hang out with physicists, you’re going to understand a thing or two, but unless you’re a physicist yourself, you won’t understand everything – and it doesn’t help when you’re talked down to (or not at all).

 - Choose anything you want to know.
 Write it on paper.

-- Teach it to a five-year-old from start to finish.
+- Teach it to a child, from start to finish.

 - Circle the gaps of things you can’t explain, don’t know, or questions that arise.
 Go to the source material and find an explanation.
 Create a new page for them.

 It makes so much sense that within two weeks of finding out about it, I published my first Feynman project.
 It’s on a topic I knew well from a past life; having done an Amazon search for available books on the topic, I thought it worthy to share my thoughts and experience.Continue reading “Using the Feynman method to learn, create content or products, and become an expert”